safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
 Custom keys can only be used in the Automation they are defined in, and can be set to an element of the JSON from the Trigger or Action message.
 <br>To create values that can be used across all workspaces you can create Global Keys by selected the globe icon in the menu ribbon.
-These can only be set to plain text values, but an example of their use might be a value your organisation commonly refers to, such as a  UNC path to an external location where all data is stored.
+These can only be set to plain text values, but an example of their use might be a value your organization commonly refers to, such as a  UNC path to an external location where all data is stored.
 </span>
 </td>
 </tr>